slevithan/oniguruma-parser/src/parser/README.md

 ## About

-Created by [Steven Levithan](https://github.com/slevithan), originally as part of [Oniguruma-To-ES](https://github.com/slevithan/oniguruma-to-es).
+Created by [Steven Levithan](https://github.com/slevithan).
 If you want to support this project, I'd love your help by contributing improvements, sharing it with others, or [sponsoring](https://github.com/sponsors/slevithan) ongoing development.

 MIT License.